Lifestyle Changes

 b.
 Eliminate Trans Fats for Healthy Lifestyle Changes

 Stay vigilant about trans fats, often concealed as “partially hydrogenated vegetable oil” on food labels.
-They are frequently present in margarine and store-bought cookies, crackers, and cakes, contributing to elevated cholesterol levels.
-It’s worth noting that the Food and Drug Administration has prohibited using partially hydrogenated vegetable oils since January 1, 2021.
+They are frequently present in margarine and store-bought cookies, crackers, and cakes and contribute to elevated cholesterol levels.
+It’s worth noting that the Food and Drug Administration has prohibited the use of partially hydrogenated vegetable oils since January 1, 2021.

 c.
 Embrace Omega-3 Fatty Acids